jnaidu/covisint-gitbook-portal-service/targeting_content/README.md

 # Targeting Content
-This section describes the different ways to introduce a piece of web content into an environment, based on the business rules and the model that is configured in the POC.
+This section describes the different ways to introduce a piece of web content into an environment.
 There are several ways to deliver content:
 1. Publish content on a single page that is displayed to all users
 2. Publish content on a page that is displayed to users of just one customer
 3. Publish content on a page that is displayed to users based on context